Learning Counterfactual Distributions via Kernel Nearest Neighbors: Main Results

 \subsection{Distributional recovery under staggered adoption}

+[1][i]{\tau_{#1}} {\mc T_{\trm{adoption}}} {\mc I_{\trm{never-ad}}} Staggered adoption is a recurring intervention assignment pattern in policy-evaluation applications~\cite{ben2022synthetic,athey2022design}---its key characteristic is that a unit remains treated throughout once it receives treatment at its adoption time.
+Previous works on staggered adoption setup aim to impute the mean outcome of non-treated units when adoption times are completely random~\cite{athey2022design} or fixed~\cite{ben2022synthetic}.
+The work of \cite{gunsilius2023distributional} consider distributional recovery of univariate outcomes in the synthetic control setup~(a special case of staggered adoption where a single unit is treated at a fixed adoption time).
+We show here that $\kerNN$ recovers individual distribution treatment effect for multivariate outcomes, when the adoption times depend on unobserved variables.

-[1][i]{\tau_{#1}} {\mc T_{\trm{adoption}}} {\mc I_{\trm{never-ad}}} Staggered adoption is a typical intervention assignment pattern that arises in policy-evaluation applications~\cite{athey2022design}---its key characteristic is that a unit remains treated throughout once it receives treatment.
-We introduce a special version of our observational model \cref{model : causal matrix completion} that exemplifies a staggered adoption scenario.
-We refer to $\adtime[j]\in [T]$ as the time when the $j$th unit starts to receive treatment and remains treated throughout.
+We introduce a special version of our observational model \cref{mod:potential-outcome} that exemplifies a staggered adoption scenario.
+We refer to the adoption time $\adtime[j]\in [T]$ as the time when the $j$th unit starts to receive treatment and remains treated throughout.
 For unit $j$ with adoption time $\adtime[j]$, set the missingness $A_{j, s} = \indic{s > \tau_j}$ and consider the following observational model

 We consider here a staggered adoption model with confounded adoption times~\cite{athey2022design}.
-Each adoption time $\adtime[j]$ determines the values of the row missingness $\sbraces{ A_{j, s} }_{s \in [T]}$, and we allow adoption times $\adtime[j]$ to be confounded by latent factors, which is specified below, \begin{assumption}[Staggered adoption with unobserved confounding] The distribution of adoption times $\adtimes \defeq (\adtime[1], \ldots, \adtime[N])$ depend on the latent factor $\mc U$, and $\adtimes$ are independent to $\mc V$ conditioned on $\mc U$. \end{assumption} \cref{assump : confounded stagger} can be read as the staggered adoption version of \cref{assump : unobs confounding}.
-The presence of \emph{never adopters} is common~(and necessary) under staggered adoptions, and every unit in the set of never adopters, $ j \in \neverad \defeq \sbraces{i \in [N]: \adtime[i] > T}$, always assume $A_{j, s} = 0$ throughout $s \in [T]$.
-An example of the induced sparsity from \cref{assump : confounded stagger} is depicted in \cref{fig:missingness}.
+Each adoption time $\adtime[j]$ determines the values of the row missingness $\sbraces{ A_{j, s} }_{s \in [T]}$, and we allow adoption times $\adtime[j]$ to be confounded by latent factors, which is specified below. \begin{assumption}[Staggered adoption with unobserved confounding] The distribution of adoption times $\adtimes \defeq (\adtime[1], \ldots, \adtime[N])$ can depend on the latent factor $\mc U$, and $\adtimes$ is independent of $\mc V$ conditioned on $\mc U$. \end{assumption} \cref{assump : confounded stagger} can be thought of as analogous to \cref{assump : unobs confounding}.
+In staggered adoption settings, it is common~(and typically necessary) to assume that there exists a subset of units that are \emph{never adopters}, where $ j \in \neverad \defeq \sbraces{i \in [N]: \adtime[i] > T}$, i.e., $A_{j, s} = 0$ for all $s \in [T]$.
+See \cref{fig:missingness} for an example of the typical induced sparsity pattern in the staggered adoption setting (where \cref{assump : confounded stagger} holds).